 Health Implications

 Synthetic fragrance ingredients can contain compounds such as phthalates or parabens linked to health concerns like hormonal disruption, allergic reactions, and respiratory issues.
-Natural men’s colognes eliminate these risks by using essential oils and organic extracts free from harmful additives.
+Natural men’s colognes eliminate these risks by using essential Many synthetic fragrance ingredients used in conventional colognes can include compounds such as phthalates, parabens, synthetic musks and volatile organic compounds (VOCs) — some of which have been linked in scientific research to various health concerns.
+A narrative review in PubMed highlights that several synthetic chemicals commonly found in perfumes and cosmetics are associated with allergies, respiratory issues, endocrine disruption, and reproductive effects.

 Environmental Impact